Dennis-who/Dennis-who.github.io/_pages/resume.md

 *	Distributed medals to the half-marathon and 10k race, helped with delivering food and medicine to 8 designated spots

 **SHKP Charity Run**, Volunteer
-*	Helped plan reception and scheduling for 17,000+ runners in charity for the Shanghai Children’s Healthy Foundation
+*	Helped plan reception and scheduling for 17,000+ runners in charity for the Shanghai Children Health Foundation

 Skills & Interests
 ======